astrotars/the-stream-swiftui/README.md

 To post an update the app will perform these steps:

-- User types their name into our mobile application to log in.
+- The user types their name into our mobile application to log in.
-- The mobile app registers user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
+- The mobile app registers the user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
 - User types in their message and hits "Post".
 The mobile app uses the Stream token to create a Stream activity by using Flutter's [platform channels](https://flutter.dev/docs/development/platform-integration/platform-channels) to connect to [Stream's REST API](https://getstream.io/docs_rest/) via the [Swift](https://github.com/getstream/stream-swift) library.
 - User views their posts.
 The mobile app does this by retrieving its `user` feed via Stream.

 If another user wants to follow a user and view their messages, the app goes through this process:

 - Log in (same as above).
-- User navigates to the user list and selects a user to follow.
+- The user navigates to the user list and selects a user to follow.
 The mobile app communicates with Stream API directly to create a [follower relationship](https://getstream.io/get_started/#follow) on their `timeline` feed.
 - User views their timeline.
 The mobile app uses Stream API to retrieve their `timeline` feed, which is composed of all the messages from who they follow.

 The code is split between the iOS mobile application contained in the `ios` directory and the Express backend is in the `backend` directory.
 See the `README.md` in each folder to see installing and running instructions.
 If you'd like to follow along with running code, make sure you get both the backend and mobile app running before continuing.